JohnDale02/HoloLens-Collaborative-Mixed-Reality/README.md

 ## Project Settings and Configuration:
 While building the application, incorrect setup of the MRTK and OpenXR profiles, and Project settings was the main cause for non-functional features.
 The following changes in these settings should be known to the developer.
 To find these settings in the Unity editor, click File → Build Settings → Player Settings
-- MRTK Profiles:
-Our application utilized an imported MixedRealityToolkit profile, along with some further configuration.
-The profile is from the Mixed Reality Toolkit Foundation, and is called “DefaultMixedRealityToolkitConfigurationProfile.”
-The following changes should be made for adapting this configuration profile to our use case.
-    - Input → Pointers → Is Eye Tracking Enabled (make sure this box is checked)
-    - Spatial Awareness → OpenXR Spatial Mesh Observer → Display Settings → Display Option → Set to Occlusion (This prevents the spatial mesh from being constantly displayed)
 - OpenXR Settings and Profiles:
     - The following Feature Groups should be enabled in XR Plug-in Management → OpenXR:
         - Hand Tracking: Enables the tracking of hand movements and gestures, allowing for natural interaction within virtual environments.